Le-Pigeon-Nelson/le-pigeon-nelson/technical-notes.md

 * [Lost from Mapzen](https://github.com/lostzen/lost), a drop-in replacement for Google Play services location APIs for Android

-## REST communication betwwen client and server
+## REST communication between client and server

 The application regularly queries a server to obtain messages to broadcast, using a REST API.
 See [protocol details](protocol-details.md) for a detailed description.